UjjwalSharma00/Legal-Assistant-using-RAG/README.md

    All your questions and answers are saved in a searchable history, which you can browse, paginate, and download as a CSV file.

-You can watch the video on how it was built on my [YouTube](https://youtu.be/M6vZ6b75p9k).

 ## Pre-requisites
 1. **Install Ollama** on your local machine from the [official website](https://ollama.com/).
 2. Pull the Deepseek model: